lguerdan/Software-Engineering/readme.md

 * The application shall represent a course with a circular node and a text label in the visualization.
 * The application shall represent a prerequesite relationship with a line in the visualization.
+* The application shall provide a drop down of possible majors and minors for the user to choose from.
+* The application shall make an API call to the Flask server requesting a list of courses for a chosen major.
-* The application shall visualize one selected major.
+* The application shall visualize one chosen major.
-* The application shall simlutaneously visualize one selected major and minor.
+* The application shall simlutaneously visualize one chosen major and minor.
-* The application shall simultaneously visualize two selected majors.
+* The application shall simultaneously visualize two chosen majors.
-* The application shall select an individual course.
+* The application shall allow the selection of an individual course.
 * The application shall show course name, prerequisites, and description upon selection.
 * The application shall upon first release ( December 11, 2017 ) have three majors and two minors available in its data - CS Major, IT Major, Music Studies/Major, Math Minor, and Business Minor.

 BACK END

 * The application shall deliver a list of courses in JSON upon
 * The application shall
 * The application shall
 * The application shall